chipxsd/stream-based-sync/stream-based-sync.md

 Let's build a _To-do List_ app!

 ![fig.13 - To-do List App](./images/fig-13-to-do-list-app.png "fig. 13 - To-do List App")

+{ fig.13 - an isometric phone in someone's hand with a few checklist items on the screen; some checked, some left un-checked }

 #### 3.2.1 Example (To-do List App Data-model)